japinder12/linkedin-warrior-title/README.md

   *Global Visionary Software Engineer Strategist · 10x*
 - Works beyond tech → project managers, founders, nurses, marketers… all get their own flavor of chaos.
 - Each run is seeded, so you can **share a link** and friends will see the same cursed list.
-- Light/dark mode toggle, one-click copy, max 16 absurd titles at a time.
+- Light/dark mode toggle, one-click copy, up to 16 absurd titles at a time.

 ---